thingsboard/thingsboard.github.io/docs/mqtt-broker/security.md

 {: .copy-code}

 Where:
-- $parentCertCommonName - the common name that should be in the certificate from the chain,
+- $parentCertCommonName - the common name that should be present in the certificate chain.
-- $authRulesMapping - the mappings to configure what restrictions do different keywords have.
+- $authRulesMapping - the mapping used to configure the access restrictions for different keywords.
   For example,
   ```
   {